zhanghai/MaterialColdStart/README.md

 ![Normal case](preview/normal_case.gif)

-Notice the time when appbar and status bar is "drawn" but no text is shown — this is the trick.
-Without the help of our cold start window background, users will see a flash of whiteness over the appbar and statusbar.
+Notice the small period of time when appbar and status bar is "drawn" but no text is shown — this is the trick.
+Without the help of our cold start window background, users will see a glitch of whiteness over the appbar and statusbar.

 ## Inspiration